Reconfiguring k-path vertex covers: Hardness Results

-\begin{proof} First, we show the $\mathtt{PSPACE}$-completeness of \textsc{$k$-PVCR} under $\mathsf{TJ}$.
-Given two distinct \textit{minimum} $k$-path vertex covers $I$ and $J$ of a graph $G$ and a single reconfiguration rule, the \textsc{Minimum $k$-Path Vertex Cover Reconfiguration (Min-$k$-PVCR)} problem asks whether there is a reconfiguration sequence between $I$ and $J$.
+\begin{lemma} \textsc{$k$-PVCR} is $\mathtt{PSPACE}$-complete under $\mathsf{TJ}$. \end{lemma} \begin{proof} Given two distinct \emph{minimum} $k$-path vertex covers $I$ and $J$ of a graph $G$ and a single reconfiguration rule, the \textsc{Minimum $k$-Path Vertex Cover Reconfiguration (Min-$k$-PVCR)} problem asks whether there is a reconfiguration sequence between $I$ and $J$.
 For $k=2$, the \textsc{Min-$k$-PVCR} problem is also known as \textsc{Minimum Vertex Cover Reconfiguration (Min-VCR)}.